How To Get Recruited

 -

-That’s why you need research several programs and build a school list to maximize your opportunities and find the best college matches.
+Build a Targeted School List – Research multiple programs and create a list of schools to maximize your opportunities and find the best college fit both athletically and academically.

 Communicating with Coaches

-When families think about college recruiting, communicating with coaches is usually the first thing that comes to mind.
-And it is a very important part of the process!
-However, there are a lot of misconceptions about when and how athletes can contact coaches.
-We provide expert insights into
+When families think about college recruiting, reaching out to coaches is often the first thing that comes to mind—and for good reason!
+Effective communication is a crucial part of the process.
+However, there are many misconceptions about when and how student-athletes can contact coaches.

-What recruiting letters mean and how to respond
+✉️ Understanding Recruiting Letters – What they mean and how to respond.

 Creating a Highlight or Skills Video

-A great highlight video can sometimes be a difference-maker that gets a student-athlete some serious attention from college coaches.
-We explain what coaches look for in highlight and skills videos and help families capture the right footage for their athletes.
+A strong highlight video can be a game-changer, helping student-athletes get noticed by college coaches.
+We guide families on what coaches are looking for in both highlight and skills videos, and provide tips to capture the right footage that showcases your athlete’s strengths.

 Attending Camps and Showcases